iotaledger/ledger-shimmer-app/README.md

     Outputs that go to 3rd party addresses are shown on the display with "Send To".
 The address to which the rest is sent is shown as "Remainder".

     The Remainder also shows the BIP32 path in addition to the amount.
-This address is calculated on the ledger and ensures that the rest of the IOTAs are sent to an address owned by the Leder Nano.
+This address is calculated on the ledger and ensures that the rest of the SMRs are sent to an address owned by the Leder Nano.

     If the input amount perfectly matches the output amount, there will be no remainder. **If there is no remainder, double check that you are sending the proper amount to the proper address because there is no remainder being sent back to your seed.**